ikisler/dynamic-resume/README.md

 Application shows a resume for the fictional character, Rainbow Dash.

+###The Project
+Using jQuery, developed an interactive resume application that reads all data from a JSON file and then dynamically modifies the DOM to display the information.
+Further customized the project by personalizing the design using CSS.

 This project and its author are in no way connected to Hasbro or My Little Pony.
 Images taken from varius sources, listed in the file imageCitations.txt.